Software selection

 Read article ->A product walkthrough of the LineNow procurement loop: connect suppliers and inventory, build living purchase orders, track supplier replies, receive goods, update inventory, reconcile upstream, and keep accounting handoff cleaner.

-Read article ->Why manual PO management breaks down: static documents, inbox approvals, supplier replies, receiving variance, invoice mismatch, and the need for living POs.
+Read article ->Why manual PO management breaks down: static documents, inbox approvals, supplier replies, receiving differences, invoice mismatch, and the need for living POs.

 Read article ->How PO approval routing works in purchase order software, what teams should verify, and how approval state connects to supplier sending, live status updates, receiving, and audit history.